 Organizing a small space takes creativity.

-The laundry room is one of the smallest areas in the home, but many of us use it as a catchall room to store a variety of things: extra bags, cleaning supplies, batteries, lightbulbs, spare tools, brooms, mops and ironing boards.
-This is in addition to the actual laundry, washing machine and dryer.
-As a result, you can end up with a jumbled mess of a room.
+Laundry room organizing takes creativity because it’s usually one of the smallest areas in the home, and many of us tend to use it as a catchall-room.
+It’s where we store things like extra bags, cleaning supplies, batteries, lightbulbs, spare tools, brooms, mops and ironing boards.
+Not to mention the actual laundry, washing machine and dryer.
+As a result, you can end up with a jumbled-mess of a room.

-Floor space is limited so use vertical space when organizing:
+If floor space is limited use your vertical space (the walls) for storage.

-- Install a retractable drying rack or clothesline on the wall for drying delicates.
+- Save space and be practical by installing a retractable drying rack for drying delicates.

 - Most people seem to keep brooms, mops, etc. in the laundry room.
 Get those messy items off the floor and organized with a wall organizer.
 This is my favorite one.

 - And my most favorite of all is the wall pocket organizer!
 I have these all over my home, hidden behind doors to organize all kinds of small items.
 You can use one behind the door of your laundry room to organize cleaning products, clothespins, etc. This is the one I recommend for a laundry room.
 Use plastic, not mesh incase there is a spill!

 - Nestle a corner-shaped laundry bin into a corner to save space.
 Round laundry baskets/bins waste space.
 I like this one because it has a liner and the lid removes easily (it isn’t attached).
 Tip: Keep the lid off most of the time.
 If the lid is on your family will probably put the clothes on the floor or on top of the lid.
 No one knows why…it’s one of the mysteries of motherhood.